The Unbearable Lightness of Being exposes love’s dynamics

 The brilliant road to balance

 The Unbearable Lightness of Being captures its readers’ attention thanks to its quick pace of narration, by immersing them in an enchanting dance of opposites.
-At the same time, he is deeply entertained by deducing, out of the complexity, the brilliant road of balance.
+At the same time, they are deeply entertained by deducing, out of the complexity, the brilliant road of balance.

 Another book that opens with scientific and philosophical concepts, followed and explained by imaginative stories, is Cosmicomics by Italo Calvino.